 The global optimization with iterative link dropping has two error thresholds:

-relative error threshold: the optimization will be repeated until the largest error of any tile is smaller than the average error of all tiles’ times the threshold.
+relative error threshold: the optimization will be repeated until the largest error of any tile is smaller than the average error of all tiles times the threshold.
 Lowering this threshold emphasizes consistent quality of the alignment.

 absolute error threshold: the optimization will be repeated until the average error of the tiles falls below this value, which should be set the average magnitude of displacements (in pixels) that is still "acceptable" after alignment.